 Eurostar to Paris

 There's a long list of why Paris is one of the most amazing places to visit, but its location for Brits is unbeatable.
 Nestled right in the north west of France within such a close proximity to the UK; you can take a short flight, the ferry or even quicker, the Eurostar only takes just over 2 hours from London St. Pancras to Gare du Nord.

 When looking at statistics of travel insurance claims, the overwhelming majority of claims made on policies is under medical cover.
 Getting ill or having a medical emergency abroad is never on the top of a holidaymaker's list, but unfortunately it does happen from time to time.
 Without the luxury of free medical care on the NHS, emergency medical care can be incredibly expensive if you travel uninsured.
 If you need emergency surgery, break a leg, need to be airlifted to the nearest hospital, or repatriated home, it can cost thousands of pounds without insurance — so it's important to be prepared.

-We offer policies with up to £10 million worth of medical cover to accomodate any potentially expensive medical bills.
+We offer policies with up to Unlimited medical cover to accomodate any potentially expensive medical bills.
 If you have a pre-existing medical condition we offer a discreet, straightforward medical screening process which considers all medical conditions and offers cover for the majority of conditions.